 From alerts found:

 The web monitoring extension generates potential issue alerts when it detects inappropriate web browsing.
-Those potential issues can be reviewed in the Review Issues page on your dashboard.
+Those potential issues can be reviewed in the Review Alerts page on your dashboard.
 Whether on Edge or Chrome, these issues will display a Chrome icon, as seen below:

 How do I reach the Bark for Schools team?